igorcmvaz/rainfall-series-transformation/README.md

 * [x] Add progress/file counter in [nc_to_csv_timeseries.py](/src/nc_to_csv_timeseries.py)
 * [x] Review validations for precipitation data from NetCDF4 files
 * [x] Review computation of **CDD** and CWD metrics in [nc_to_parquet.py](/src/nc_to_parquet.py)
-* [ ] Reestructure code using classes to distribute functionality and provide abstractions between layers
+* [x] Reestructure code using classes to distribute functionality and decouple sections
+* [x] Add tests
+* [x] Rename files and directories for improved readability (move stubs and samples into sub directory)
+* [ ] Reimplement coordinates validation as a dedicated option (not part of the main workflow)
 * [ ] Remove locations with same final coordinates in [validate_coordinates.py](/src/validate_coordinates.py)
 * [ ] Add a single point of entry to the code
-* [ ] Rename files and directories for improved readability
+* [ ] Add new console argument to export for Netuno (only precipitation values, no header) ? (part of future-epw-analysis)
+* [ ] Break the process by batches and create recovery method (temporary directory from which a last saved state can be recovered, for long operations, excluded upon successful completion)
 * [ ] Implement parallel computing for expensive functions
-* [ ] Add tests
+* [ ] Implement logging off the main thread
-* [ ] Break the process by batches and create recovery method (temporary directory from which a last saved state can be recovered, for long operations, excluded upon successful completion)
 * [ ] Finish README, including proper instructions and examples